• Skip to main content

 Leftover cheese grits can be stored in an airtight container for up to three days.
 Reheat grits on the stovetop, adding more water or milk to make the grits creamy again.

-What to Serve With Grits
+What to Serve With Southern Cheese Grits

 • Blackened, grilled, or pan-seared shrimp.
 Shrimp and grits anyone?!